concept-inversion/concept-inversion.github.io/_pages/about.md

 <hr align="left" style="width:50%">

 <b style='color:red;'>
-[ I will be graduating in May 2025, and I am in the job market for research positions in the industry or tenure-track faculty positions in academia. ]
+[ I will be graduating in May 2025, and I am in the job market for tenure-track faculty positions in academia. ]
 </b>

 [Resume](/assets/pdf/santosh_cv.pdf) &nbsp;&nbsp; [CV](/assets/pdf/santosh_cv_academia.pdf)